Amanda Owen Bio

 SHARING HER EXPERIENCE

-Amanda and her family appeared on the popular ITV series The Dales, presented by Adrian Edmondson and has recently featured on channel 5's New Lives in the Wild with Ben Fogle.
+Amanda and her family first appeared on the popular ITV series The Dales, presented by Adrian Edmondson and subsequently featured in Channel 5's New Lives in the Wild with Ben Fogle.
 Amanda regularly shares insights into her life through Twitter and has built up a strong social media following.